 All of the TRV350 units I have share the same flaw, Brownout.
 The screen goes black and horizontal white lines flicker, all control switches cease functionality.
 The camera may or may not be powered on and stuck in the previous, offending mode.
 I call this Buzz Kill, because of the image and sound recorded when it happens.

 First make sure that you didn't just leave the camera on for five minutes in standby mode.
 This is not Buzz Kill.
 The camera is programmed to shut down, to keep the tape from melting from the friction of the spinning video head drum against the stationary tape and thereby clogging the heads.
 This is normal and desired, but often forgotten.
-To fix this just turn the thumb switch off and on, as explained in the manual.
-If you are using the camera as an external source for another device, like webcam streaming on USB, as a Video or S-Video source for a VCR, or Firewire to a DVD Burner or computer, then you will want to disable this feature.
-Remove the tape, if you are using the more versatile Camera Mode.
-Or turn the power switch up all the way and use Memory Mode.
+To fix this just turn the thumb switch off and on, as explained in the manual, and resume taping within five minutes.
+You will want to disable this feature if you are using the camera as an external source for another device, like webcam streaming on USB, as a Video or S-Video source for a VCR, or Firewire to a DVD Burner or computer.
 If using the camera in VTR mode to play back a tape, get the tape moving before it times out.
+Or bypass tape operation and turn the power thumb-switch up all the way up to utilize digital only Memory Mode (which also forces 4:3 aspect ratio.)
+To disable the time-out feature, simply remove the tape, if you are using the more versatile Camera Mode.
+But hey, if you find your application consitantly does not require a tape loaded, you might as well buy a "for parts" broken one on eBay, since you only require a glorified web cam.
+That way you'll have two, (or more, like I do,) one to vampire for spares and studio work, and a second unit, a fully working handycam for perfection in the field.

 If the problem is more serious than that, then percussive maintenance may be in